yongxialee/capstone2/README.md

 ## Project Approach
 There will be three tables for the database: users, products, and transactions.
 The users’ table consists of the users’ id, first name, last name, email, and password.
 The products table consists of the product ID, brand, name, image, and ingredients.
 The transaction table consists of username as user ID, product id, quantity, and total price.
-### Schema
-Product table:

-*id *
-Brand
-name
-image
-ingredients

-Users table:

-id
-username
-email
-password

-Transaction table:

-id
-user_id
-product_id
-qty
-total_price

-Potential API issues:
+## Potential API issues:
 There’s a possibility to run into handling RESTful Secure information:
 Users’ passwords will be hashed and stored in salted format.
 App functionality:
-register/login/logout, add items to your favorite list, and check out The individual product can be viewed and added to a cart; checkout and proceed securely online payments User flow:
+register/login/logout, and check out
+The individual product can be viewed and added to a cart; checkout and proceed securely online payments User flow:
-Users need to register/log in to their account; then they can access browsing products, and add products to the cart (the cart will show the current total rice)
+Users can access browsing products without logging in or registering and adding products to the cart (the cart will show the current total rice).
+However, to proceed with checkout, the user needs to register/login;